armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ```

 ---
-**NOTE**

-The `p` param is used (but `n` is still supported) starting in Armory Halyard version 1.6.4 and Armory Spinnaker version 2.15.0.
+**NOTE:** The `p` param is used (but `n` is still supported) starting in Armory Halyard version 1.6.4 and Armory Spinnaker version 2.15.0.
 Previous versions use the now deprecated `n` param for the path.

 ---

 ### Binary files